BachBioinformatics/MicrobiomePipelines/README.md

 #MicrobiomePipelines Version 1.0 (semi-automatized pipeline for microbiome data processing, next improvements and updates will follow)
 #Author: cheaib.bachar@gmail.com
-#How to Run the Pipeline on your local computer
+#How to run the Pipeline on your local computer

 Before you run the pipeline you need to install to your HOME PATH the following softwares Linux environment (Debian or redhat)
-0-Miniconda2
+#0-Miniconda2
-1-Sickle
+#1-Sickle
-2-Pandaseq
+#2-Pandaseq
-3-R language
+#3-R language
-4-VSEARCH version 2.15
+#4-VSEARCH version 2.15
-5-USEARCH versions 9 and 10
+#5-USEARCH versions 9 and 10
-6-Mafft
+#6-Mafft
-7-Fastree
+#7-Fastree
-8-Qiime2
+#8-Qiime2

 > cd Microbiome_Pipelines